leonardomendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-merge-and-change-object.md

 To start this tutorial, make sure you have completed the following prerequisites:

-* Create a microflow with a decision:
+* Create a microflow with a decision: [Configure a Decision Step 1: Build the Domain Model & Configure a Microflow](/studio-how-to/microflows-how-to-configure-decision-p1/)

 ## 3 Creating a Merge